-Brian Gresko (they/he) is a writer, illustrator, and educator based in Brooklyn.
-They identify as white, queer, and gender non-conforming/nonbinary.
+Brian Gresko (they/he) is a writer, illustrator, literary journalist, and educator based in Brooklyn.
+They identify as white, genderqueer, and polyamorous.
 Their work has appeared on Slate, Longreads, The Literary Hub, The Atlantic, The Rumpus, the L.A.
-Review of Books, and in Poets & Writers magazine, among numerous other publications.
+Review of Books, and in The Sun Magazine and Poets & Writers Magazine, among numerous other publications.
 In 2014, Gresko edited the anthology When I First Held You: 22 Critically Acclaimed Writers Talk About the Triumphs, Challenges, and Transformative Experience of Fatherhood (Penguin).
+More recently, Brian self-published the book You Must Go On: 30 Inspirations on Writing & Creativity, which you can purchase here.
 They co-run the esteemed Pete's Reading Series in Williamsburg, Brooklyn, and during the 2020 quarantine hosted The Antibody, an online reading and conversation series.
-For over ten years, Brian has led workshops and classes at organizations including Catapult, Sackett Street Writing Workshops, The Center for Fiction, Jericho Writers, and the New York Public Library.
-They are a founding member of Writing Co-Lab, an artist-owned teaching cooperative.
+Currently, they are curating 100 Days of Creative Resistance for Writing Co-Lab, an artist-owned teaching cooperative of which Brian is a founding member and co-director.
 Brian received an MFA in Creative Writing from The New School, and graduated from Oberlin College as a first-generation college student with a self-designed, cross-disciplinary major entitled "Narrativity in Film."

 To keep up with Brian’s publishing and teaching work, sign up for their quarterly-ish newsletter.